scifirenegade/chargen/README.md

-# chargen
+# Character Generator (Ultimate edition)
-A character generator using Orteil's Randomgen
+A character generator using Orteil's Randomgen.